yanxuceo/OfficeGear/README.md

 Deploy your OfficeGear to a [LILYGO T-Display](https://www.lilygo.cc/en-pl/products/lilygo®-ttgo-t-display-1-14-inch-lcd-esp32-control-board) ESP32 board.

 #### 1. In Arduino IDE, install Preferences and TFT_eSPI library
-[Preferences](https://github.com/vshymanskyy/Preferences): used for ESP32 on-chip Flash write/read.
+[Preferences](https://github.com/vshymanskyy/Preferences): this library is utilized for writing to and reading from the on-chip flash memory of the ESP32.
+It enables the storage and retrieval of data in this project.

 <img src="Img/Preferences.png" width="80%" height="auto">